Whichever industry you’re working in right now, you’re probably in a crunch to come up with new content.

 A template for a tool list blog post (X Tools To Manage Your…), for instance, can look something like this:

 - Intro: Introduce yourself to an ideal reader.
 Pose a question and get them thinking.
 Consider listing the tools you are going to mention.
-State the reason why you have chosen exactly these tools.
+State the reason why you have chosen these tools exactly.

 - Body: Number each tool and make it an H2.
 For each one, add a screenshot and a link to their homepage.
 Describe their pricing options and mention if they have a free trial.